google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/settingsPage.rst.txt

       .. rubric:: Perform .glc assembly

-      Create new .glc globes from existing globes (.glm/.glb):
+      To create new .glc globes from existing globes (.glm/.glb):

       #.
 Enter a name and description for the new .glc.
       #.
 Paste **Polygon** KML for use with the new globe.